stasBigunenko/CQRS-simple/README.md

 Writing the data to db:

-http: request for writing -> sending the message to the RabbitMQ \n
+http: request for writing -> sending the message to the RabbitMQ
-dbConsumer: reading from queue -> writing to PostgreSQL\n
+dbConsumer: reading from queue -> writing to PostgreSQL
-                               -> creating queue to change the data in cache storage, if cache storage have these data\n
+                               -> creating queue to change the data in cache storage, if cache storage have these data
 cacheConsumer: reading from queue -> and update data in cache

 Reading data: